The Best Free Chinese Audiobooks for Kids on Ximalaya 喜马拉雅

-As a non-fluent Chinese-American parent trying to teach my kids Chinese at home, I am grateful for the Chinese audiobooks on 喜马拉雅 Ximalaya FM!
-We use the Ximalaya app almost daily to listen to free children’s stories in Chinese.
-It is our main source of exposure to native Mandarin Chinese speakers, and I credit this resource for improving our listening, speaking, and reading comprehension by leaps and bounds.
-The contents of this post are organized as follows:
+As a non-fluent Chinese-American parent trying to teach my kids Chinese at home, I am grateful for the best free Chinese audiobooks on 喜马拉雅 Ximalaya FM!
+We use the Ximalaya app almost daily to listen to children’s stories in Chinese.

 You can click on the links below to hear stories on Ximalaya.
 Clicking the links will open a new tab on your desktop computer.
 On mobile, you will have to click on the red 打开 APP button [see blue arrow].